-Introducing a Raspberry Pi GPIO Hardware Trigger for SLR Cameras
+Introducing a Raspberry Pi GPIO Hardware Triggers for SLR Cameras

 Corona Designs’ Raspberry Pi GPIO trigger module is small, and fits in most, if not all Raspberry Pi cases.
 A hole may need to be created in the case to allow the interface cable to exit.
 An optocoupler is used to isolate electrical signals between the Raspberry Pi and the camera.
 So there are no worries of any weird signals or voltages a!ecting your expensive camera gear.

-In addition to the Raspberry Pi trigger module, a generic version of this trigger is also available that utilizes 3.5mm audio jacks for input and output.
+In addition to the Raspberry Pi GPIO trigger, we are also launching a universal version that utilizes 3.5mm audio jacks for input instead of a GPIO header.
 This allows for a variety of input sensors to be utilized, such as limit switches, microphones, photogates, etc.

 Creating timelapse videos of slowly changing scenes is a great way to bring them to life.
 Also known as hyperlapses, timelapses are made by taking a single image every so often, and then playing them back at a typical video framerate such as 24 or 30 frames per second.
 So, if one picture was taken every second, for a minute, you would end up with about 2 seconds worth of video.
 If you took one picture every minute, then a full hour would be played back in 2 seconds.